 – The blood is then pushed out of the heart, into the aorta and to different parts of the body and different organs.

-- Is an organ system where air/oxygen that is breathed into the body is then transferred to the blood.
+– The lungs is an organ system where air/oxygen that is breathed into the body is then transferred to the blood.

 – There are special features of lungs including Aveoli and Bronchioles.